pravinkumar-subramanian/getting-started-with-FastAPI/README.md

-# Getting Started with FastAPI
+# Getting Started with FastAPI + PostgreSQL + Form authentication

 This project is bootstrapped with [FastAPI](https://fastapi.tiangolo.com/).